Call us on +44 (0)1303 278888

 You must ensure that you or any members of your staff are made aware of this notice and the individual rights and information it contains prior to providing us with any personally identifiable data.
 If you, or anyone else on your behalf, has provided or provides information on an individual connected to your business to us (or a member of Buckleys (UVRAL) Ltd.), you or they must first ensure that you or they have the authority and permission to do so.

 Some of the links on our websites may lead to external websites whose content we do not control.
 It is your responsibility to ensure you are satisfied with their policies when using these sites.

 What information we collect

-The information we collect may include information relating to you and individuals connected to your business that you provide to us, or which others provided to us on your behalf.
+The information we collect may include information relating to you and individuals connected to your business that you provide to us, or which others provided to us on your behalf, which we maintain for legitimate business purposes.
 This may include:

 - Contact details (e.g. name, address, email address, position in company, landline, mobile numbers and address).